Protesters Gather Outside Police Precinct Hours After Officers Fatally Shoot Man Armed With Knife In West Philadelphia

 “I don’t know what his demeanor was.
 I do know something had to be going on that wasn’t normal,” witness Maurice Holoway said.

-Holoway says he and others in the neighborhood plead with the man, identified as Walter Wallace Jr. to drop the knife but that didn’t happen.
+Holoway says he and others in the neighborhood pleaded with Wallace Jr. to drop the knife but that didn’t happen.

-Now he wishes this call to police for help didn’t lead to Wallace Jr’s death.
+Now he wishes this call to police for help didn’t lead to the man’s death.

 “Shoot him in his leg, or not shoot him at all,” Holoway said.